EnigmationX/React-tutorial/README.md

-# ⚛️ React Fundamentals Tutorial — Learn by Doing! 🚀
+# ⚛️ React Fundamentals — Learnt by Doing! 🚀

-Welcome to the **React Fundamentals Tutorial** — your hands-on guide to mastering the core concepts of React in a fun and practical way! 🎉

-This tutorial is built for **absolute beginners** and those who want a refresher.
-We’ll walk through all the **must-know concepts** that make React powerful and beginner-friendly.
+This repository contains small projects I built while learning React.
+Each app helped me grasp different core concepts of React such as components, state, props, and routing.

 ---

-## 📚 What You'll Learn
+## 📚 What I Learnt

 ✅ **React Basics**\
 ✅ **JSX & Components**\